-- 54. Authority or Committee Members wishing to put forward agenda items should notify the Authority Secretary (in the case of the Authority) or the designated lead officer (in the case of a Committee) at least 14 calendar days before the date of the meeting. - 55.
-The Chair, in consultation with the Chief Executive or the Committee Chair, in consultation with the Authority Secretary (in case of the Authority) or the designated officer (for Committees), shall decide whether and when any particular item shall be included in the final published agenda. - 56.
-In the event that the Chair of the Authority or the Chair of a Committee is not willing to include an item on the final published agenda, any Member shall be entitled to have a notice of motion included on the agenda, provided this is submitted in writing to the Authority Secretary or the designated lead officer (for Committees) at least five calendar days before the meeting. - 57.
+- 52. Board or Committee Members wishing to put forward agenda items should notify the appropriate Executive Assistant or the designated lead officer (in the case of a Committee) at least 14 calendar days before the date of the meeting. - 53.
+The Chair, in consultation with the Chief Executive or the Committee Chair, in consultation with the Executive Assistant or the designated officer (for Committees), shall decide whether and when any particular item shall be included in the final published agenda. - 54.
+In the event that the Chair of the Board or the Chair of a Committee is not willing to include an item on the final published agenda, any Member shall be entitled to have a notice of motion included on the agenda, provided this is submitted in writing to the appropriate Executive Assistant or the designated lead officer (for Committees) at least five calendar days before the meeting. - 55.
 It is in the discretion of the Chair of a meeting to allow urgent items not on the published agenda to be discussed at the relevant meeting.
 The reasons for allowing such action should be indicated by the relevant Chair.